 What is the difference between coconut oil and butter?

-Coconut oil turns into a clear liquid when melted, while coconut butter is opaque and creamy when warm, but also turns thick and solid at colder temperatures.
+Another difference between coconut oil and butter is that the oil turns into a clear liquid when melted.
+Meanwhile, coconut butter is opaque and creamy when warm but also turns thick and solid at colder temperatures.

 Are coconut butter and coconut manna the same?

 Yes!
 Coconut butter and coconut manna refer to the same substance and the terms can be used interchangeably.